 Psalm 130: 5-7 – “I wait for the Lord, my soul waits, and in His word I hope; my soul waits for the Lord more than the watchmen wait for morning, more than the watchmen wait for morning.
 O Israel, hope in the Lord!
 For with the Lord, there is steadfast love, and with Him is plentiful redemption.”
 ESV

 ——-> CLICK HERE TO DOWNLOAD A PRINTABLE WITH THE REFERENCES FOR THESE VERSES, SO YOU CAN REFERENCE THEM AT A GLANCE WHEN YOU READ THEM WITH YOUR KIDS!

 Ideas for Helping Your Kids Memorize the Psalms at Bedtime

 - As your children get older, they can repeat longer phrases of the psalm with you or journal the words.
-My 8 year old likes to write down the verse she is learning and then add colorful pictures or color in the letters.
-My 11 year old is not into art ;) so he would rather just say the verse out loud back to me a few times and then we say it together at night after he learns it.
-(Side thought: Here’s a new Scripture coloring and activity book that I’ve heard rave reviews about!!)
+My 8-year-old likes to write down the verse she is learning and then add colorful pictures or colors in the letters.
+My 11-year-old is not into art ;) so he would rather just say the verse out loud back to me a few times and then we say it together at night after he learns it.
+(Side thought: Here’s a Scripture coloring and activity book that our kids love!!)